openjs-foundation/cross-project-council/project-resources/INFRASTRUCTURE_MENU.md

 All OpenJS Foundation Zoom accounts can host up to 300 participants, and meetings can be recorded as an .mp4 for posting to a project’s YouTube channel.

-Impact and Growth projects with extensive meeting requests can request a dedicated Zoom Pro account.
+Impact projects and At Large projects with an approved Growth Plan can request a dedicated Zoom Pro account.
 Projects may also request a Webinar license for livestreaming, but please be aware it is a significant expense and is subject to budget approval.

 ## Other services
 We recognize that some projects may have needs not addressed by the above list.
 For no-cost services, please let us know what you’re using at operations@openjsf.org so that we can add the service to our inventory.
 For services with a fee, please reach out to operations@openjsf.org to coordinate a proposal and budget request.